paulsubarna/CONFEDMADE/README.md

 args.task_path = '/path/to/taskset/'  # for task sets of each client
 args.output_path = '/path/to/outputs/' # for logs, weights, etc.
 ```
+Also, Please specify the path to log your file in the misc/logger.py.

 ## Data Generation